rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 * SingletonVariableCheck – reports class variables.
 * GlobalVariableCheck – reports global variables.

 Notice that it is mostly linting.
-I ran it over a few examles, and found that it is mostly a subset of rubocop capabilities (other than the complexity metric checks).
+I ran it over a few examples, and found that it is mostly a subset of Rubocop capabilities (other than the complexity metric checks).

 ## [Ruby-lint](https://github.com/YorickPeterse/ruby-lint) 2.0.1